 Welcome to Hurricane

-ACE Utah is literally seated at “The Gateway to Zion”.
-While its office is in St. George, ACE’s housing is based in the neighboring town of Hurricane.
+ACE Utah is located in Hurricane, Utah and is literally seated at “The Gateway to Zion”.
 This quaint and picturesque town of 12,000 offers year-round outdoor recreation opportunities as well as close proximity to some of the world’s most spectacular scenery – Zion National Park, Bryce Canyon National Park, and Cedar Break National Monument to name a few, and one of the world’s most famous destinations: Las Vegas.

 While Hurricane will never be confused with a bustling, crowded city, its charm is visible by simply walking its quiet neighborhoods, having a friendly exchange with its citizens, or just taking in the relative slow-paced lifestyle.
 All the amenities you may need during your stay are within walking distance of the house.
 With the added adventures offered in the surrounding areas, Hurricane should be appreciated for what it is: A small town that is big on nature.